krishaamer/green-filter-research/research/literature/fintech.md

 -   You don’t know how to invest?
 Build an investing community?
 Can follow others and raise capital together.
 -   Savings in CO2 Equivalent Emissions: CO2 savings are the amount of CO2e reduction one manages to achieve by changing one’s behavior and influencing others (people, companies).
 While the individual footprint is so small, the largest reduction will come from influencing large groups of people, either by leadership, eeskuju, or other means.
+-   In some ways community-investing competes with robo-advisors as communities can be led by professional investors and followed by less sophisticated investors.
+Investor communities can have the type of ***social proof***, which robo-advisor do not possess.

 #### Hedge Funds {#hedge-funds}